joelgibson/IHecke/Internals.md

     {Express elt, which must be in the B basis, in the A basis.}

 The contract for calling this function is that we must have `B eq Parent(elt)` (an error will be thrown otherwise).
-In order to hook into the `ChangeBasis` function, a change of basis, the author should define the intrinsic
+In order to hook into the `ChangeBasis` function, the author should define the intrinsic

     intrinsic _IHkeProtToBasis(A::AlgIHkeBase, B::AlgIHkeBase, w::GrpFPCoxElt) -> EltIHke

 replacing the two abstract types `AlgIHkeBase` mentioned with specific bases.
-For example, to define a change of basis from the canonical basis into the standard basis, the following intrinsic would be
+For example, to define a change of basis from the canonical basis into the standard basis, the an intrinsic with the following signature should be defined:
-used:

     intrinsic _IHkeProtToBasis(H::AlgIHkeStd, C::AlgIHkeCan, w::GrpFPCoxElt) -> EltIHke

 When defining a new basis, the author *must* define at least a conversion from the new basis into either the standard or canonical basis, and a conversion from either of the standard or canonical basis into the new basis.
+The `ChangeBasis` function will automatically fall back to going via these bases if a direct conversion from `B` into `A` is not defined by `_IHkeProtToBasis`.

 ### Multiplication